martinpiz097/UDPController/README.md

 # UDPController
-A simple application to create a UDP client.
+A simple android application to create a UDP client.